-Christmas would not be Christmas without these cookies.
+Christmas would not be Christmas without these festive cookies.
 They are, quite simply, the most delicious, refreshing cookies you will ever eat.

 Yes, refreshing.
 Like skiing down the Alps, the powder flying in your face, sheer joy oozing from every pore.
 Exhilarating.
 Transcendent.
 Life-changing.
 O.K.
 I may be overselling these a bit, but not much.
 Try them.
 You’ll see.